 - A number of relationships need to be managed by a franchise to enable it to develop, maintain and deliver transformational citizen-centric services.
-These represent different viewpoints that can be broadly classified as: - Service Participants.
-Those who are actors in the normal operation of the service. - Influencers.
-Those who have a political, business or altruistic interest in the service and the part that it plays in broader government, business and social scenarios. - Supporting Assets.
-Those organisations/bodies and facilities that are necessary to provide a technical underpinning for this and other services. - Contributors.
-Those who work with the franchise to develop and maintain the service.
+These represent different viewpoints that can be broadly classified as: - Service Participants Customers: Those citizens and businesses to whom the franchise delivers content and services, plus those internal stakeholders to whom the franchise provides a service within the government who are actors in the normal operation of the service. - Partners: Those who are actors in the normal operation and delivery of the service, both internally and externally to the government.

-Comment [PFB26]: Rewording proposed by NG and further modified by
+Comment [PFB36]: Rewording proposed by NG and further modified by